masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-helm-ag t)

-If you deploy your blog at github
+If you deploy your blog at github etc

 	M-x easy-hugo-github-deploy